top of page

 🛏️ Rooms That Feel Like a Glow-Up for Your Vacation

 The Ritz-Carlton’s rooms are basically a mood board for relaxation — soft, cloud-like beds, marble bathrooms that scream “treat yourself,” and balconies with pretty good views (if you choose those rooms with the view).
 Think chilled bottled water, premium movie channels, and plenty of space to toss your beach bag.
-The rooms are standard-sized, so kinda on the small size, but that's all that was available on the club level when we booked, so I'm unsure if they even have bigger rooms on that floor.
+The rooms are standard-sized, so they're on the small side, but that's all that was available on the club level when we booked, so I'm unsure if they have larger rooms on that floor.

-Club Level: I always stay in a club level room, as I think it is well worth the money - as long as you commit to going there a couple of times a day.
+Club Level: I always stay in a club-level room because it is usually well worth the cost, provided you plan to visit the club a couple of times a day.
 And make use of the cocktail service there.

 🏖️ Two Swimming Pools!